rackerlabs/support-how-to/content/getting-started/getting-started-with-public-cloud.md

 #### Grow your cloud

 Your business is booming, and you need to grow!
-Perhaps it is an event or seasonal traffic plans, but your needs have changed.
+Perhaps it is an event, seasonal traffic plans, or your needs have simply changed.
 When you experience growth you can become less fault tolerant and have more security needs.
 Checkout the following information to ensure you sustain momentum:

 - [Scale for high traffic events](/how-to/prepare-for-high-traffic-events/)
 - [Protect your cloud infrastructure with firewall hardware](/how-to/rackconnect/)